bumped/bumped-terminal/README.md

     'Task description':
       plugin: 'bumped-terminal'
       command: 'your command'
+      # options: it will passed to child_process.spawn, see docs
 ```

 The plugin provide you a serie of keywords for use in your commands as well: